parallelno/Devector/README.md

 ## Features

-The main features of Devector_cpp are:

 - Emulator of a Soviet personal computer Vector06c
 - Debugger functionality
 - FDD support
-- Ram-Disk support up to 1 currently
+- Up to 8 Ram-Disk support
+- AY & bipper & 3-channel timer support
+- Recording a playback with options to store, load, and play it

 ## Usage

-To use Devector_cpp, follow these steps:
+To use Devector, follow these steps:

-1. Run the emulator: `./Devector.bat`
+1. Run the emulator: `./Devector.exe`

 ## Contributing